ocsmit/rindcalc/README.md

 **Raster Index Calculator**

-rind calc is a python package created to allow raster index calculation using Landsat-8 using gdal and numpy.
+rindcalc is an open source python package created to provide seamless and accurate raster index calculations, composites, and unsupervised classification of
+Landsat-8 imagery using gdal and numpy.
 Landsat bands are pulled directly from file downloaded from USGS containing all bands in landsat scene.
 Since rindcalc only requires the file in which Landsat-8 bands are contained instead of each individual band to be specified, it allows for easy, quick, and seamless index calculations from Landsat-8 imagery.

 Indices: AWEIsh, AWEInsh, NDMI, MNDWI, NDVI, GNDVI, SAVI, NDBI, NDBaI, NBLI, EBBI, UI, NBRI

+Composites: RGB, False Color

+Unsupervised Classification: K-Means (Mini Batch)

 K means unsupervised classification module utilizes sci-kit learn's MiniBatchKMeans which provides significantly